-What Can a Handyman Do in Pullman, Washington?
+What Can a Handyman Do Without a License in Pullman, Washington?

 In Pullman (Whitman County), most paid “handyman” work is treated as contractor activity in Washington—meaning you typically must be registered with the Washington State Department of Labor & Industries (L&I) as a contractor unless you are a true employee of the property owner or fall into a narrow exemption.
 Washington does not have a simple “under $X per job” handyman exemption like some states; instead, the key compliance items are WA contractor registration (plus bond + insurance), a WA business license via the Department of Revenue, and Pullman’s city business license (administered through the state’s Business Licensing Service).